aws-samples/aws-network-firewall-automation-examples/README.md

 * Examples of using URLs hosting IP addresses, hostnames, or Suricata rules from https://abuse.ch

 #### AllowListGenerator
-* Solution to automate creating an allow list Suricata stateful rule group for AWS Network Firewall based on HTTP/TLS traffic logs, also provides deep visibility into HTTP/TLS traffic patterns.
+* Example of automating the creation of an allow list Suricata stateful rule group for AWS Network Firewall based on HTTP/TLS traffic logs, also provides deep visibility into HTTP/TLS traffic patterns.

 #### Alphasoc
 * Examples of blocking using encrypted DNS hosts from https://feeds.alphasoc.net/encrypted_dns.txt